Email Sandboxing’s Dynamic Defense Against Zero-Day Threats

 The sandbox itself consists of a highly specialized virtual environment designed to:

-Record the complete sequence of events triggered by the suspicious content, creating a detailed behavioral profile that security teams can analyze.
-Recent Symantec research found that modern malware typically performs 6-12 distinct suspicious actions when executed, creating a recognizable pattern of malicious behavior.
+• Record the complete sequence of events triggered by the suspicious content, creating a detailed behavioral profile that security teams can analyze.
+Security research has found that modern malware typically performs multiple distinct suspicious actions when executed, creating a recognizable pattern of malicious behavior.

 Behavioral Analysis